hcorrada/CMSC702/Baltimore/baltimore.md

 ---
-#### Perceptrons: Victoria Cepeda, Ahmed Kosba, Matías Marenchino, Mohamed Gunady
+#### Perceptrons: Victoria Cepeda, Ahmed Kosba, Mat?as Marenchino, Mohamed Gunady

 What question are you asking?: